 The change presents an opportunity to grow your pension pot without restriction.
 It could also have an impact on other decisions.
-For instance, you could consider working for longer because you'll be able to continue building up your retirement savings without the threat of tax penalties.
-Pensions can be complex, so please speak to an investment manager or a financial planner if you're thinking about paying more into your pension now the lifetime allowance has been abolished.
+For instance, you could consider working for longer because you'll be able to continue building up your retirement savings without the threat of tax penalties

+Pensions can be complex, so please speak to your Rathbones contact if you're thinking about paying more into your pension now the lifetime allowance has been abolished.